-The Brighton branch of the Shiatsu College is based at the Sussex MS Treatment Centre, a beacon of integrated healthcare in the region.
-Our students come from all along the south coast and over the years, together we have built a supportive, effective network of clinics and events that offer students abundant practical experience that is so beneficial for becoming a professional practitioner.
-At the Brighton branch you can study short, grassroots courses for your own wellbeing through to accredited Holistic Acupressure and Shiatsu trainings.
+We’re based at the Sussex MS Centre, a beacon of integrated healthcare in the South East area.
+Our students come from all over the region and over the years, together we have built a supportive, effective network of clinics and events that offer students abundant practical experience that is so beneficial for becoming a professional practitioner.

-The Sussex Multiple Sclerosis Treatment Centre Ltd, Southwick Recreation Ground, Croft Avenue, Southwick, West Sussex, BN42 4AB
+The Sussex Multiple Sclerosis Centre, Southwick Recreation Ground, Croft Avenue, Southwick, West Sussex, BN42 4AB